catombiotech/Bioinformatics_Collections/download/README.md

                         Max speed for download
 ```

 Your input SRX list should be organized into a file with a single column, without any other information.
-For example:
-your input file should look like srx_list.txt
+For example, your input file should look like `srx_list.txt` below
 ```
 SRX123456
 SRX123457